pchen2145/kubespray/README.md

 ![terraform-output](./images/terraform-output.jpg)

-## Part 2: Running Ansible Playbooks to Configure Cluster Nodes and Install Kubernetes
+## Part 2: Running Ansible Playbooks to Configure the Cluster Nodes and Install Kubernetes
 1. Copy the sample inventory directory.
 A hosts file should have been generated at the path inventory/hosts.
 Copy this file into the inventory/mycluster/ directory.
 ```
 cp ../../..
 cp -rfp inventory/sample inventory/mycluster
 cp inventory/hosts inventory/mycluster/hosts
 ```
 2. Modify the hostnames of the entries in the hosts file to match the AWS private DNS names of the cluster nodes.
-These values will be used by the playbooks to identify and find the cluster nodes.
+These hostnames will be used by the playbooks to identify and find the cluster nodes.
 One thing to note is that if you do not plan to run etcd on a separate node (depending on your configuration in the terraform.tfvars), you must create an entry under [etcd] and add the private DNS name of the master node to host etcd on the master.
-If you do not do this step, your cluster will fail.
 ```
 vi inventory/mycluster/hosts
 ```